I don’t remember much about the day I tried to kill myself.

 Kirby and her colleagues found that autistic people without intellectual disabilities are significantly more likely than people in the general population to attempt suicide.
 But the enormity of the dataset — nearly 17,000 people, including more than 4,000 women — enabled them to draw more conclusions about gender and suicide than others have.

-For instance, autistic women like me are five times as likely as non-autistic women — and three times as likely as autistic men — to try to end their lives.
+For instance, autistic women are three times as likely as non-autistic women to die from suicide.

 I met Kirby at INSAR, too.
 A few months later, she reached out to me to discuss where to take her research next.
 She told me she remembered me and my story, and she remembered how grateful I had been to be in a room full of people who cared enough to study something unglamorous and underfunded, but utterly necessary.
 I look forward to collaborating with her.